 3. Solving an easier substitute problem

-The initial problem might be so difficult that you cannot achieve sufficient performance.
+The initial problem might be so complicated that you cannot achieve satisfactory performance.
 Thus, you must settle for solving a less complex problem.

 Reducing the number of categories for a classifications problem will almost certainly improve the performance of the classifier.

 Manipulating the metric

 In competitions, the problem is always to reach the highest score on the test data.
 Thus, the metric has a total problem fit and should never be changed.

 In academia, the metric is usually defined by previous research that you wish to improve on.
 Metrics in academia are usually standardized and straightforward.
 The metric often makes solutions seem more capable than they are.
 It is because of an interesting feedback loop:

 First, a group of academics writes an article that on the surface seems to achieve impressive results.
 Then, the article gains attention from the industry, and thus by other researchers.
 Finally, to compare results, other researchers must use the same metric.
 Thus, the metrics that on the surface makes solutions seem impressive are more likely to remain in use.

 Consider the metric used to evaluate POS-taggers.
 The standard metric is word-level accuracy, and state of the art solutions reach an impressive ~95% accuracy for English.
 However, 95% word-level accuracy means that 1 in 20 words are classified incorrectly.
 The result is that every other sentence is a text that contains a misclassified word.
 Considering how many words that have unambiguous POS-tags, state-of-the-art performance does not seem so impressive.